Govt. School Diaries: “Children learn as they play”

 Students of GPS Runguzu Old in Phek District enjoy playtime on the swing, which was constructed by the community using locally available eco-friendly resources.

-Professional Learning Communities (PLC): Watienla, PLC Physics President from GHSS Zunheboto, and Nukshitemjen, PLC Science President from Bautung GHSS Longleng, share their insights from the PLC trainings and how these learnings are transforming their teaching approaches.
+Professional Learning Communities (PLC): Athungbeni R. Kithan sharing her experience of the PLC training and how these learnings are transforming her teaching approaches.
 View this post on Instagram A post shared by Nagaland Education Project-The Lighthouse (NECTAR) (@nectarnagaland)